 For Digital Phone Service subscribers, this connects to your home's telephone system (and fax machine if you have one).
 Usually placed on the first floor.
 Telephone not included.

 Installations will be scheduled in each FSA (Fiber Service Area) once the fiber-optic network for that FSA is completed and only for those who have signed up for service.
-So long as you've signed-up, we will contact you to schedule appointments at your convenience.
+So long as you've signed-up, we will contact you to schedule an appointment at your convenience.

 For a standard aerial (overhead) installation, on the appointment date we will attach a new cable from the road along any poles on your property.
 Aerial installations typically take 2-3 hours.

 If your home requires an underground installation, you’ll have two home visits.
 The first appointment will be for an installation consultation.
 The installer will visit your home and determine whether you have existing conduit that can be easily used or if installation of new conduit is in order.
 If it’s determined that your property needs new conduit, the proposed dig route will be staked out.
 You will need to approve and sign off on the proposed plan.
 After a DigSafe permit is obtained, the installer will make a second appointment with you and return to put the conduit in the ground and install the service to your home.